Current Stanford doctoral students can apply for a Master of Arts in Psychology during the course of their PhD program.

 Enter your payment and select "Apply to Graduate" in Axess (make sure to select the Master's, not PhD).

-Psychology's Student Services staff will approve your request in Axess.
+Psychology's Student Services Office will approve your request in Axess.